Anand-Joshua-Jacob/Sentiment_anlysis_BERT/README.md

 This is a machine learning model that predicts which Tweets are about real disasters and which one’s aren’t.

-I have used the DistilBERT pretrained model from Keras NLP
+I used BERT model for this task